Tips for creating a relaxed wedding day experience

 Photographers Meal – If a photographer is at your reception its typical for the couple to provide them with a meal.
 We don’t expect to sit as a guest for the entrée + main meal, nor do we need anything too fancy – just something on a plate is fine.
 The first chance we get to sit down for a break is after 6 hours of shooting, running between venues, organising guests for family photos, and both physical and mental exertion directing bridal parties and couples, it really is appreciated if you can supply the photographer with a main meal.
 A happy and fed photographer will certainly perform better for the last few hours of the reception when they’ve had a break and filled their bellies.
 While this can be a controversial topic with venues/caterers, it is ideal for the photographer to be served their meal at the same time as the bridal table, so that they have time to eat while guests are eating, and be finished in time for speeches, cake cutting or dances that might happen during or at the end of dinner.
 The easiest way for this to happen is for you to mention this to your venue beforehand.
 If you are having a buffet, it’s easy for the photographer to grab their own food at the appropriate time.
 Some venues insist on serving vendors at the end of serving the guests meals, which means the photographer doesn’t have a chance to eat before speeches begin.

-Remember, this is just a guide to work off, If you are incorporating any traditional or nontraditional elements, for example rearranging events or adding religious or cultural elements, we are more than happy to work with each couple to adjust the timeline to make it possible.
+Remember, this is just a guide to work off, If you are incorporating any traditional or nontraditional elements, we are more than happy to work with each couple to adjust the timeline to make it possible.